Skip to main content

 The fix: Before production deployment, establish monitoring dashboards.
 Define performance baselines and thresholds triggering investigation.
 Create retraining pipelines automatically triggered by drift detection.
 Treat model monitoring with the same seriousness as system monitoring.

-Mistake 6: Treating AI as a Silver Bullet
+How Does Treating AI as a Silver Bullet Undermine Project Success?

 What goes wrong: Organizations assume AI can replace human judgment, then deploy systems making poor decisions without human oversight.
 A hiring AI eliminates diverse candidates, and the company doesn't notice until diversity metrics collapse.
 A content recommendation system creates echo chambers without anyone monitoring.
 Treating AI as infallible causes both practical failures and reputation damage.